vidalgithub/SESSION-01-DEVELOPMENT/.guthub/pull_request_template.md

-# WELCOME TO DEVOPS EASY LEARNING PULL REQUEST SYSTEM
+# WELCOME TO DEVOPS-EASY-LEARNING PULL REQUEST SYSTEM
 # Description of the change

 > Detailed description here